joshapeterson/My-Portfolio/README.md

 **Goal of Project**: Develop a deep learning model to accurately detect COVID-19 using chest x-ray images

 The purpose of this project was to create a deep learning model that accurately detects COVID-19 and other types of pneumonia using chest x-rays.
 Many of the existing models are trained on chest x-ray images of lungs and surrounding areas of the chest.
 In this project, we train a model on masked chest x-ray images to remove unwanted artifacts of the image so the model can focus on the vital parts of the image.

+**Image Preparation and Selection**

-The masks were created using x and y coordinates provided for each image in the dataset.
+The image masks were created using x and y coordinates provided for each image in the dataset.
 The following is an example of the masks created for the chest x-ray images:

 ![](image-classification-project/images/mask.png)